-Natural Ingredients for higher test scores
+Natural Ingredients for Curious Students

 Fourth-grade students from area schools are brought out to HVNC each month to engage in conservation education tied to Maine’s state standards for science curriculum.
 Students participate in dynamic science lessons, leading their own investigations and experiments, collecting information and exploring – all led by an award-winning outdoor educator.
 One teacher shared that at HVNC “every child is a scientist, seeing the world through the lens of observation and curiosity,” and that participating in this program was “one of the best decisions I have made in my teaching tenure.”
 Funded by both grants and private contributions, this program helps build confidence, promotes creativity, gets kids moving and makes kids think.